 You are a doc (or soon to be) who graduated from med school with mortgage-sized student loans.
-You haven’t made student loan payments on your direct federal student loans for two years (Cares Act 2020).
-You’re concerned about the high interest rates resuming in September of 2022, loan forgiveness programs, loan servicers quitting the loan servicing business and how to plan amidst all the uncertainty.
+You haven’t made student loan payments on your direct federal student loans for years (Cares Act 2020).
+You’re concerned about the high interest rates resuming in January of 2023, loan forgiveness programs, loan servicers quitting the loan servicing business and how to plan amidst all the uncertainty.

 Our company, StudentLoanAdvice.com, was started in conjunction with the White Coat Investor to help physicians, dentists and other high earners stop making dumb decisions with their student loans.
 The student loan industry is growing more complex each day with a multitude of repayment plans and loan forgiveness options—each with its varying advantages and disadvantages which touches on your income, tax filing status and even how you’re contributing for retirement.
 It’s no surprise that many of our clients prior to our consultations were making five and six figure mistakes through mismanagement of their student loans.